Do father’s have equal rights when battling custody?

 My son wishes now more then ever that his father took part in his life – he’s in his early teens.
 Don’t take away from the child any quality time with the other parent because you can’t turn back time.
 Hard as it may be emotionally, give in for the child’s sake and find some busy hobbies, work, time with friends and family, anything to help you through that time away from the kid(s).
 And when your kid(s) grow up, they WILL appreciate your good efforts.
 It comes back to you, so think about the future!
 Don’t ruin a good relationship with your children.

-Entry Filed under: Adoption, Parenting, Single Parents, boys, child rearing, children, father's rights, fathers, parent, parental rights, single dad, single father, single mom, single mother, single parent, single parenting, solo dad, solo parent, solo parents, step parent.
-Tags: child custody, custody, divorce, father's rights, parental rights, single dad, single father, single mom, single parent, single parent kids, single parent magazine, Single Parents, solo dad, solo mom, step parent.
+Entry filed under: Adoption, boys, child rearing, children, father's rights, fathers, parent, parental rights, Parenting, single dad, single father, single mom, single mother, single parent, single parenting, Single Parents, solo dad, solo parent, solo parents, step parent.
+Tags: , , , , , , , , , , , , , , .

 In theory, rights are equal.
 As with most things theoritical, in practice they are far from it.